Bandwidth

 When the dashboard updates

 Bandwidth counters update on a rolling basis, typically within a few minutes of a request completing.
-The total billed for the period is the sum across all categories within your billing cycle.
+The total usage for the period is the sum across all categories within your billing cycle.

 Reading the dashboard